MARSFOREVER472/DiasDeLaSemana/README.md

 ### What are the 5 days of the week?

+In Spanish the names derive from this cycle, except for the sixth and seventh which do so from Christian tradition, resulting in the current names of the days of the week: Monday (Moon), Tuesday (Mars), Wednesday (Mercury) , Thursday (Jupiter) and Friday (Venus).

 **_Traducido del español:_**

 ### ¿Porqué los nombres de los días de la semana?